PARCO: Parallel AutoRegressive Models for Multi-Agent Combinatorial Optimization: Abstract

 \section{Abstract}

 Combinatorial optimization problems involving multiple agents are notoriously challenging due to their NP-hard nature and the necessity for effective agent coordination.
-Despite advancements in learning-based methods, existing approaches often face critical limitations, including suboptimal agent coordination, poor generalizability, and high computational latency.
-To address these issues, we propose \underline{P}arallel \underline{A}uto\underline{R}egressive \underline{C}ombinatorial \underline{O}ptimization (\our{}), a reinforcement learning framework designed to construct high-quality solutions for multi-agent combinatorial tasks efficiently.
-To this end, \our{} integrates three key components: (1) transformer-based communication layers to enable effective agent collaboration during parallel solution construction, (2) a multiple pointer mechanism for low-latency, parallel agent decision-making, and (3) priority-based conflict handlers to resolve decision conflicts via learned priorities.
-We evaluate \our{} in multi-agent vehicle routing and scheduling problems where our approach outperforms state-of-the-art learning methods and demonstrates strong generalization ability and remarkable computational efficiency.
+Despite advancements in learning-based methods, existing approaches often face critical limitations, including suboptimal agent coordination, poor generalization, and high computational latency.
+To address these issues, we propose \our{} (\underline{P}arallel \underline{A}uto\underline{R}egressive \underline{C}ombinatorial \underline{O}ptimization), a general reinforcement learning framework designed to construct high-quality solutions for multi-agent combinatorial tasks efficiently.
+To this end, \our{} integrates three key novel components: (1) transformer-based communication layers to enable effective agent collaboration during parallel solution construction, (2) a multiple pointer mechanism for low-latency, parallel agent decision-making, and (3) priority-based conflict handlers to resolve decision conflicts via learned priorities.
+We evaluate \our{} in multi-agent vehicle routing and scheduling problems, where our approach outperforms state-of-the-art learning methods, demonstrating strong generalization ability and remarkable computational efficiency.
+We make our source code publicly available to foster future research: \url{https://github.com/ai4co/parco}.